ethereum/ethereum-org-website/src/content/contributing/translation-program/resources/index.md

 ## Guides {#guides}

-- [Translation Style Guide](/contributing/translation-program/translators-guide/) _– instructions and tips for ethereum.org translators_
+- [Translation style guide](/contributing/translation-program/translators-guide/) _– instructions and tips for ethereum.org translators_
 - [Translation FAQs](/contributing/translation-program/faq/) _– frequently asked questions and answers about the ethereum.org Translation Program_
 - [Crowdin online editor guide](https://support.crowdin.com/online-editor/) _– an in-depth guide to using the Crowdin online editor and some of Crowdin's advanced features_
 - [Content buckets](/contributing/translation-program/content-buckets/) _– which pages are included in each content bucket of ethereum.org_